Lonero-Team/Lonero-ATM-Project/Tutorials/README.md

 <img src="https://raw.githubusercontent.com/Mentors4EDU/Images/master/plugbarrel.png">
 </p>

 The next part is if you go with the acrylic case, (or have a difference case), is to solder a barrel plug.
+This will be done ww/

 ### Step 2